Abrar0204/Kirukals/Readme.md

-# Kirukals
+# Kirukkals

-Kirukals is a online multiplayer guessing game.
+Kirukkals is a online multiplayer guessing game.
 You can create lobbies with your friends where you can draw pictures and guess the correct answer.

 ## Technologies